- Upcoming Events

 Thom grew up in the Upstate and graduated from Clemson University where he studied theatre and later served as the Production Supervisor for The Brooks Center for the Performing Arts.
 He spent six years in the Washington, DC, area where he worked with Charter Theater and Virginia Shakespeare Company.
 In addition to his technical work with these companies, his acting credits include Horatio in Hamlet, Bob Cratchit in A Christmas Carol, and Puck in A Midsummer Night's Dream.
 He has worked on the development of new plays with the Shenandoah International Playwrights' Retreat and Charter Theater, which was featured in American Theatre magazine.
 He is proud to be the husband of Kerrie Seymour and the father of Liam.

 A Greenville transplant from Western NY, Bruce has been thrilled to be a part of the Upstate’s rich theatre scene having performed at Centre Stage, Greenville Little Theatre, The Warehouse Theatre and the South Carolina Children’s Theatre.
 “It is wonderful to be surrounded by so many wonderful theatrical venues!”
 Bruce’s background in human service management as well as a former business owner, not to mention a passion for theatre, has equipped him with the necessary skills needed to be effective as the Business Manager.
 Bruce received his Bachelor of Arts Degree from SUNY Buffalo.
 Bruce is the husband of Rhonda Meahl and has two children, Caleb & Leah Meahl.
-Centre Stage credits include: The God Committee, Coal Creek, Dirty Rotten Scoundrels, Sherlock Holmes: The Final Adventure, Sweeney Todd, Rumors, Angel Street, and Lend Me a Tenor.
+Centre Stage credits include: The God Committee, Coal Creek, Dirty Rotten Scoundrels, Sherlock Holmes: The Final Adventure, Sweeney Todd, Rumors, Angel Street, Lend Me a Tenor, A Flea In Her Ear and Spamalot.